Pilates & Yoga Classes

 Better flexibility.
 Everyone who sits at a desk or in a car all day will have a tight lower back, tight hips and probably tight hamstrings… we work on that too.
 Joseph Pilates says that ‘if your spine is stiff at 30, you are old.
 If your spine is flexible at 60 you are young’.
 With work you CAN get your body moving better.

 A stronger body will help you not only move better, but will help you feel better, give you confidence, and also allow you to de-stress (which strengthens your immune system too).
 A stronger body is a healthier and happier body.

 Your mental health will improve.
 When you ask people to meditate it is often something they say they struggle with.
-All meditation is, is focusing on one thing and bring some stillness to the mind.
+Put simply or less intimidating, meditation is focusing on one thing to bring some stillness to the mind.
 Spend an hour in a Pilates or Yoga class where you are asked to focus on your breath and movement and all of a sudden the noise of everything else goes away.
 The class leave feeling relaxed, refreshed and many report better sleep.

 I Am | Jen Wilson has signed Scotland’s Mental Health Charter Declaration of Support.

 Scotland’s Mental Health Charter for Physical Activity and Sport aims to improve equality and reduce discrimination for anyone with a mental health problem, ensuring there is no barrier to engaging, participating and achieving in physical activity and sport.

 Body positive self-confidence, we often don’t realise what we are capable of and we often compare ourselves to others.
 In Pilates, we are mostly lying on the floor so you are not comparing yourself to anyone else and the class is all different shapes, sizes and abilities.
 When you start to get stronger, and start to see your own improvements you will start to balance your body, mind and soul where a natural progression is self-confidence.